-Absent exigent circumstances that require the commencement of an immediate undercover investigation of First Amendment activity, any request to commence such an investigation shall be first made in writing to the Police Chief (or Acting Police Chief when the Police Chief is not available).
-The request will explain the need for the undercover investigation and the efforts made in accordance with this policy to obtain necessary information by less intrusive means.
-Prior to approving any such request the Police Chief (or Acting Police Chief when the Police Chief is not available) shall consult with the City Attorney's office.
-Where an immediate undercover investigation has been undertaken due to exigent circumstances, as soon as practicable after the investigation's commencement a memorandum shall be forwarded to the Police Chief (or Acting Police Chief when the Police Chief is not available) explaining the nature of the investigation, the circumstances that prompted the immediate commencement of the investigation and any pre-investigation efforts to obtain pertinent information by less intrusive means.
+Absent exigent circumstances that require the commencement of an immediate undercover investigation of First Amendment activity, any re quest to commence such an investigation shall be made to the Police Chief (or Acting Police Chief when the Police Chief is not available).
+The request will explain the need for the undercover investigation.
+Prior to approving any such request the Police Chief (or Acting Police Chief when the Police Chief is not available) shall consult with the City Attorn ey's office.
+Where an immediate u ndercover investigation has been undertaken due to exige entericumstances, as soon as practicable after the investigation's commencement a memorandum shall be forwarded to the Police Chief (or Acting Police Chief when the Police Chief is not available) explaining the nature of the investigation, and the circumstances that prompted the immediate commencement of the investigation.
 Upon receipt of the memorandum, the Police Chief (or Acting Police Chief when the Police Chief is not available) shall consult with the City Attorney's office to determine whether the investigation should continue.
-No undercover investigation instituted per this policy shall extend for more than thirty days without the Police Chief's (or Acting Police Chief when the Police Chief is not available) authorization to extend the investigation.
-Extension authorizations may not exceed thirty days in duration.
+All undercover investigation instituted per this policy shall be reviewed every thirty days by the Police Chief (or Acting Police Chief when the Police Chief is not available).
+A review every thirty days shall continue upon completion of the investigation.